ironhacks/ironhacks-app/README.md

 + Click on cloud firestore (if there is no db, follow the instructions to create an empty one)
 + go to the "admins" collection (if there is not, create one, be sure you name it "admins" without the quoutes"
 + Create a new document with the following configuration:
-  + As document Id: the user UID that you copyed before.
+  + As document Id: the user UID that you copied before.
   + As first field: name - Type: string - value: the name of the admin
   + Click save.

-Once you save the document, return to the platform and refresh the page, you know should be able to see the admin tab on the top of the page.
+Once you save the document, return to the platform and refresh the page, you now should be able to see the admin tab on the top of the page.

 This is the only way to create admins.